Chains

 summary=f"{len(emails)} unread.",

-)The typed entities — their core id/title and facet roles — are what the platform can feed into a later step's params.
+)Typed entities — their core id/title and facet roles — are exactly the shape the brain can read cleanly and reason over before its next move.

 from imperal_sdk import ActionResult